jhyang13/repo_mse803_lab3/README.md

 ### Features Organic v1.3.ipynb

-is my lab3 Jupyter notebook file
+are my lab3 Jupyter notebook files

+### resources

+is the output from both *.ipynb files